oscarmp4/HL7-Parser-Dockable-Views-/README.md

-import zipfile

-# Re-create the README.md content
-readme_content = """# HL7 Parser WinForms Application
+# HL7 Parser WinForms Application

 ## Overview
 This application is a Windows Forms-based HL7 Parser built for .NET Framework 4.6 and Visual Studio 2019.